 The AL Transportation Assistance Program (ATAP)

-Provides transportation assistance to patients who need help with the high cost of travel to dialysis treatments and transplant-related appointments.
+Many kidney dialysis patients live far away from dialysis centers and hospitals.
+The ATAP program offers transportation services to patients who need help with the high cost of travel to dialysis treatments and transplant-related appointments.

 Income guidelines for DLN and ATAP are as follows: